ProvableHQ/leo/documentation/guides/dependencies.md

 ```json file=../code_snippets/dependencies/git_dep/program.json title="program.json"
 ```

-A git repository may contain a Leo program, a Leo library, or an Aleo Instructions (`.aleo`) file.
-Leo locates the package inside the checkout by name: it looks for a `program.json` whose `program` field matches the dependency name (searching the repository root and its subdirectories), and otherwise for a `<name>.aleo` bytecode file at the root.
+A git repository can contain a Leo program, a Leo library, or an Aleo Instructions (`.aleo`) file.
+Leo uses the dependency name to find the package in the checkout.
+It searches the repository for a `program.json` with a matching `program` field.
+If it does not find one, it searches the repository root for a `<name>.aleo` bytecode file.

 Only public repositories are supported, fetched over HTTP(S).
 Leo never sends credentials, so private repositories and SSH URLs (`git@…`) are not supported.

 #### The lock file

-The first time a git dependency is resolved, Leo writes a `leo.lock` file next to `program.json` (or at the workspace root) recording the exact commit each git dependency resolved to.
-For the example above:
+When Leo first resolves a git dependency, it writes a `leo.lock` file.
+This file is next to `program.json` or at the workspace root.
+It records the exact commit for each git dependency.
+For the preceding example:

 ```json file=../code_snippets/dependencies/git_dep/leo.lock title="leo.lock"
 ```

 Subsequent builds reuse the locked commit, so builds are reproducible.
-Commit `leo.lock` to version control to share the exact dependency versions with your team.
-Changing the requested `branch`/`tag`/`rev` in `program.json` causes the dependency to be re-resolved and the lock updated.
-Whether a rebuild contacts the network depends on the reference kind (see below): a `tag` or `rev` is served from the cache without any network access, while a `branch` or the default branch is re-resolved against the remote on every build with network access.
+Commit `leo.lock` to version control to share exact dependency versions.
+A change to `branch`, `tag`, or `rev` in `program.json` makes Leo resolve the dependency again and update the lock.
+The reference kind determines if a rebuild uses the network.
+A `tag` or `rev` uses the cache without network access.
+A `branch`, including the default branch, uses the remote during each build that has network access.

-A `tag` or `rev` is immutable: once locked, it is reused from the cache and never re-fetched.
-A `branch` (or the default branch, when none is specified) is mutable: on every build **with** network access it is re-resolved to the branch's latest commit and the lock advances, so two builds at different times may pin different commits.
-Pin a `tag` or `rev` if you need a branch dependency to stay fixed.
+A `tag` or `rev` is immutable.
+After the lock operation, Leo reuses it from the cache.
+A `branch`, including the default branch, is mutable.
+During each build with network access, Leo resolves the latest branch commit and updates the lock.
+Thus, builds at different times can use different commits.
+Pin a `tag` or `rev` when you need a fixed dependency.

 Pass `--offline` to `leo build` to skip all git fetching and build from the locked commits and the local cache, even for branch references. `leo remove` deletes the removed dependency's entries from `leo.lock`.